angular/angular/adev/src/content/guide/ngmodules/faq.md

 They need the common directives.
 They don't need to re-install the app-wide providers.

-Note: Importing `CommonModule` also frees feature modules for use on *any* target platform, not just browsers.
+NOTE: Importing `CommonModule` also frees feature modules for use on *any* target platform, not just browsers.

 ## What if I import the same module twice?